-The Network Game demonstration program included on this book's CD-ROM (look in the \BookCode\Chap19 directory) is basic in design.
+The Network Game demonstration program included on this book's CD-ROM (look in the \BookCode\Chap15 directory) is basic in design.
 The game has a single large level that players are allowed to join and in which they can begin moving and attacking each other as they like (although no damage is done and nobody can die).

-The game level is a large mesh (as illustrated in Figure 19.1) and utilizes the NodeTree class object for rendering (see Chapter 12, "Creating 3-D Graphics Engines," for more on using the NodeTree class).
+The game level is a large mesh (as illustrated in Figure 15.1) and utilizes the NodeTree class object for rendering (see Chapter 8, "Creating 3-D Graphics Engines," for more on using the NodeTree class).

 A single mesh defines the players (and a mesh defines their weapons).
-Take a look at Figure 19.2, which shows the character and weapon meshes in use.
+Take a look at Figure 15.2, which shows the character and weapon meshes in use.

 As far as the demonstration game's mechanics go, players are allowed to join the game in play and begin moving throughout the level.
-Locally, players use from each other.
+Locally, players use meshes to render a 3-D view of the game world.
+Each player's view is oriented slightly above and away from his character, as you can see in Figure 15.3.